 I worked with street kids in Cap-Haitien, Haiti until the fall of 2015.
 I love these kids deeply; although street kids are rough they are still kids who desire relationship and love just like the rest of us.
-I saw beautiful transformations in these kids.
+I saw beautiful transformations in these boys.
 Angry, rowdy and illiterate kids transformed to loving, fun and considerate good students who developed hearts for serving their communities.
 Just before my time with these kids in Haiti came to an end, 24 boys made professions of faith and chose to be baptized.
 It was the highlight of my time with Streethearts.

-Living in Haiti I was exposed to some pretty crazy and tragic encounters.
+Living in Haiti I was exposed to amazing beautify and also some pretty crazy and tragic encounters.
 Noticing that my heart had started to harden to protect myself from the pain of certain situations, I had to make a conscious choice to choose joy.
 I had stepped out in faith years before and “quit” the life I had otherwise known, not so that I could be hardened by traumatic situations, but so I can love even when it’s hard.

 May of 2015, while still living in Haiti, I felt strongly I needed to reach out to a missionary couple working in eastern Congo.
 I pushed it off as long as possible because “I was busy”… or at least that was my excuse.
 Finally, I sent a very simple e-mail to Esther and Camille Ntoto, the couple I had met two years earlier.
 It basically said: “What are your needs?”.

-Esther replied back that she’d been praying for two years I would come work with them.
+Esther replied back that she’d been praying for two years that I (or someone like me) would come work with them.
 I already had the strong impression that my life was headed in this direction before I sent the e-mail.
-Her e-mail was just the confirmation I needed.
-In January 2016 I moved to Goma to work with Un Jour Nouveau (or Africa New Day as we are known in the US).
+Her reply was just the confirmation I needed.
+In January 2016 I moved to Goma to work with Un Jour Nouveau (or Africa New Day as they are known in the US).